 3. Canon EF 100mm f/2.8 Macro USM

-If you are working on some food photography project or doing fashion photography in a studio, the Canon EF 100mm F2.8 Macro USM Fixed Lens is a handy tool for these scenarios.
+If you are working on some food photography (check out best cameras for food photography) project or doing fashion photography in a studio, the Canon EF 100mm F2.8 Macro USM Fixed Lens is a handy tool for these scenarios.
 This lens can highlight details on a product.

 This lens lets you see some details up close, which is something that you don’t usually get from other lenses.
 Though it’s a prime lens without any capability to zoom in and out, a 100mm helps give you a close up shots that can even be used in micro photography.